Artists-for-Humanity/discord-bot-starter-kit/docs/SETUP.md

 1. Go to the [Discord developer portal](https://discord.com/developers/applications).
 1. Click the New Application button.
 1. Name your application.
 This is different than the name of your bot.
-If the bot has a specific use name it something related to that.
+You can put your name and then Application, so `Stephen's Application`.
 1. Navigate to the Bot page.
 You should see a link on the left hand side.
 1. Click Add Bot.
 1. Give it a username.
 This will appear in Discord.